mackenziekbrooks/dh180-w18-borndigital/labs.md

 [Image Glitch Tool](https://snorpey.github.io/jpg-glitch/) | [Tutorial on Databending and Glitch Art](https://critiquecollective.com/2014/03/13/tutorial-on-databending-and-glitch-art/)

 ## Lab 6 // File types
 Let's get to know the types of files that make up our every day digital lives.
-You'll work in small groups to do some research on the files that make up the following topics:
+You'll work in small groups to do some research on the files that make up the following topics.
+It is okay to consult Wikipedia and other web-based sources, but keep a critical eye.

 1. Video (Youtube, Netflix, iMovie, Instagram, etc)
 2. Gaming (console or web-based)
 3. Images (JPG, GIF, BMP, PNG)
 4. Music (MP3, OGG, WAV)
-5. Cryptocurrency?
-PDF?
+5. Text (PDF, Word doc, .txt, etc)

+* First, how do you interact with these types of files in your daily life?
+On what devices?
+Discuss.
 * Conduct a basic **inventory** of the types of files that are used in your topic.
+Be specific, what are the file extensions?
 * Which files types are open and which are proprietary?
 * What software do you need to open those files?
+Does that software cost money?
+What would happen if the owning company went away?
 * Can you download the files?
 Can you edit them?
 Or are they locked in a container?
+* Can you create glitch art with them?
 * Are the files raw/loss-less or compressed?
-*
+* How much space does the average file take up?
+* Have these file types evolved over time?

+Lab report: create a shared doc in Box/docs-dh180 to collect your findings.